Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

+Let us return again to the double-slit experiment to understand Madelung's point of view.
 Orthodox quantum mechanics does not predict what happens to a single electron crossing a double slit, but it predicts what is the statistical probability of detecting electrons when we consider an infinite ensemble of such experiments.
 In contrast, the proposal from de Broglie and Bohm intends to predict what happens, in principle, to a single electron.
-At the end of the day, however, because it is not possible to determine the initial position of such a single electron with better uncertainty than that obtained from the initial wavepacket spatial dispersion, Bohmian mechanics also provides statistical results.
+At the end of the day, however, because it is not possible to determine the initial position of such a single electron with better uncertainty than that obtained from the initial wave packet spatial dispersion, Bohmian mechanics also provides statistical results.
 In this regard, Madelung was not interested in dealing with a single-electron trajectory but with the ensemble.
 When we deal with a very large (infinite) number of particles (trajectories), the particle and current densities that appear in \eref{om.difcurrent_density} are no longer discrete functions (sum of deltas) anymore but they have to be interpreted as continuous functions.
 Aerodynamics and hydrodynamics are examples of such continuous material systems.
 The concept of an individual trajectory becomes irrelevant in these disciplines but \eref{om.difcurrent_density} is still present.
-In summary, from a physical point of view, Madelung's proposal is completely orthodox.
+In summary, from an ontological point of view, Madelung's proposal is completely orthodox.
 However, from a mathematical point of view, its formalism (and computational abilities) is very similar to de Broglie's proposal.
-Therefore, a reader who does not feel comfortable with the ideas of Bohm and de Broglie can assume Madelung's physical point of view and use many of the concepts explained in this book.
+Therefore, a reader who does not feel comfortable with the ideas of Bohm and de Broglie can assume Madelung's point of view and use many of the concepts explained in this book as a mathematical computational tool.